ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Spring and Spring boot <!-- Johan -->

-Those lectures were given by [Ken Coenen](/author/ken-coenen/) and were spread over two days.
+Those lectures were given by [KenCoenen](/author/ken-coenen) and were spread over two days.

-During the first lecture, We got a recap of the concepts of JPA,Beans, Application contexts and other things that Spring uses in its core fundamentals.
-Next, we dug deeper into the framework and introduced ourselves with Spring Web Services and spring Security and created a small backend application during the second lecture.
+During the first lecture, We got a recap of the concepts of JPA, Beans ,Application contexts and other things that Spring uses in its core fundamentals.
+Next, we dug deeper into the framework and introduced ourselves with Spring Web Services and Spring Security and created a small backend application during the second lecture.

-Both lectures where rather theoretical, but very informative  and elaborate with a lot of examples.
-So you got everything you need to get familiar with Spring.
-You can find the course material on his [Github](https://github.com/kencoenen/spring-course) page.
+Both lectures were rather theoretical, but very informative and elaborate with a lot of examples.
+So you have got everything you need to get familiar with Spring.
+You can find the course material on Ken's [Github](https://github.com/kencoenen/spring-course) page.

 ### Microservices <!-- Yen -->
 The workshop on microservices was lectured by [Kevin Van Houtte](/author/kevin-van-houtte/).
 It went pretty fast but at the end of the workshop, we had acquired a great overview of all the important aspects regarding microservices architecture!
 The most important thing to know is that each microservice takes care of only one specific business function.